S-Bolt/Orioles/README.md

 **Image Uploads:** Blog posts and user profiles support image uploads, managed through Amazon S3.

-**ommenting and Interaction:** Users can comment on blog posts and interact with content.
+**Commenting and Interaction:** Users can comment on blog posts and interact with content.

 **Search and Filtering:** Search for posts by keywords, authors, or date ranges.